Diddy TV

 Diddy TV is a British children's sketch comedy series on CBBC.
 It stars Richard McCourt and Dominic Wood (Dick and Dom).
 It is a sequel series to the Diddy Dick and Dom sketches on Dick & Dom in da Bungalow and Diddy Movies.
 The series features various parodies of television series including Top of the Pops and The Great British Bake Off.
 Series 1 began on 14 March 2016, Series 2 began on 20 June 2016, Series 3 began on 19 March 2018 and Series 4 began on 25 June 2018.
 Many of the cast have been in other Dick and Dom sketch series or the sitcom The Legend of Dick and Dom.

 Premise

-The Diddy Movies boss, Larry Bingbongberger, (Weinsteinberger in earlier seasons), was bankrupted because his movies were a disaster.
-But with the last of his money, he quits making movies and launches a television station for Diddy Dick and Dom on channel 6597423.
-It is filled with crazy and silly entertainment, sports and parodies shows like Diddy Doctor Who, Diddy Pops, Deadly Diddy 60, Diddydown and even an American sitcom RoboPop as well as adverts, most of them starring Dick and Dom.
+The Diddy Movies boss, Larry Weinsteinberger, (Bingbongberger from episodes 2 to 8 of season one), filed for bankruptcy due to his movies resulting in catastrophic money loss.
+But with the last of his money, he quits producing movies and launches a television station for Diddy Dick and Dom on channel 6597423.
+It parodies shows like Doctor Who, Top of the Pops, Deadly 60, and Countdown.
+The channel also parodies sports TV and sitcoms, and features adverts starring Dick and Dom.